 This proves to be of great advantage for gamers.
 If more RAM or a newer GPU gives you that edge to stay competitive, you can simply upgrade those components and be done with it.
 Most laptops have soldered components and upgrading them is near impossible unless you buy a new computer.

 Gaming PC desktop savings!

 The best gaming PC desktops are usually much more affordable than their direct laptop competitors.
 Given they offer the same technology, a desktop will cost significantly less than a laptop.

-I just customized an Alienware Aurora R8 gaming PC desktop and an Alienware 51m laptop with near-identical specs.
-They both had an Intel core i9-9900K processor, 16GB of RAM, an NVIDIA GeForce GTX 1660 Ti, and a 256 PCIe SSD, and the price difference is pretty significant.
+I just customized an Alienware Aurora R8 Gaming PC desktop and an Alienware 51m laptop with near-identical specs.
+They both had an Intel Core i9-9900K processor, 16GB of RAM, an NVIDIA GeForce GTX 1660 Ti, and a 256 PCIe SSD, and the price difference is pretty significant.
 The tower would cost $1,789.99, while the laptop goes for $2,544.99.

 You could argue the laptop comes with a keyboard, trackpad, screen, and everything you need to use the computer out of the box.
 The truth is any gamer will get those either way, though.
 Gaming on a laptop isn’t optimal and is usually reserved for the times you absolutely need to go mobile.
-Serious laptop gamers still prefer an external monitor, better mouse, a good mechanical keyboard, and so on.
+Serious laptop gamers still prefer an external monitor, a better mouse, a good mechanical keyboard, and so on.
 It all depends on your needs and preferences.

 1. Alienware Aurora R10 Ryzen Edition

 Alienware has been long known as a premium gaming PC brand.
 Every gamer in us has, at some point, wanted an Alienware computer.
-Whether you still believe that or not, we can’t deny they make some great-looking and powerful product, albeit a bit overpriced.
+Whether you still believe that or not, we can’t deny they make some great-looking and powerful products, albeit a bit overpriced.

 Check this out: The best Alienware laptops